-About three hours after picking the e-bikes up Andy noticed his battery was already getting low.
-This was pretty annoying considering they should last eight hours.
-We were both also getting hungry though so decided our best bet was to ride back to Nyaung U and take the e-bikes back to the shop to charge-up whilst we had lunch at Wetherspoons.
+About three hours after picking the e-bikes up Andy noticed his battery was already getting low, pretty annoying considering they should last eight hours.
+We were both also getting hungry, so decided our best bet was to ride back to Nyaung U and take the e-bikes back to the shop to charge-up whilst we had lunch at Wetherspoons.

-Yes, you read that right, we had lunch at Weather Spoons.
-Not the UK chain but a small restaurant in Nyaung U; the chap that ran it had worked in a Wetherspoons in the UK.
-This was a spin-off and in our opinion much better.
+Yes, you read that right, we had lunch at Weather Spoons, not the UK chain but a small restaurant in Nyaung U. The chap that ran it had worked in a Wetherspoons in the UK and had set up a spin-off, in our opinion, it was much better (not difficult really).
 We’d been there for a couple of beers the night before and everyone was raving about the food so we decided to give it a go.
-My Pad Thai was delicious as was Andy’s Massaman Curry.
+My pad thai was delicious as was Andy’s massaman curry.
 Service was good too and the staff friendly, we’d highly recommend it.

 Another couple of hours had passed by the time we walked back into town and collected our charged e-bikes.
 A quick decision had to be made of what to do next.
 Sunset was fast approaching and the thought of riding back in the dark wasn’t filling me with glee.
 A quick glance at the map and we decided to head out to Bagan’s Viewing Tower.
 We weren’t quite ready to face the expected crowds at one of the popular sunset pagoda’s so we hoped this would give us a good view too.

 There are mixed reviews on Bagan Viewing Tower and we’d agree it is an ugly blot on an otherwise beautiful skyline.
 However, the 11th-floor viewing platform also gave us a breathtaking 360-degree view of Bagan’s pagodas, temples, stupas and lush countryside.